-London's newest train link – Elizabeth Line – is an engineering marvel.
+London's newest train link – the Elizabeth Line – is an engineering marvel.
 From Reading in Berkshire through

-central London and all the way out East to Shenfield and Abbey Wood, it's been transporting thousands of people from the suburbs straight into the city centre for over a year now.
+central London and all the way out east to Shenfield and Abbey Wood, it's been transporting thousands of people from the suburbs straight into the city centre for over a year now.
 We thought we'd celebrate with a quick trip on the Lizzy Line with a few stays along the way – see below for some of our favourites and browse our entire collection of the

 best London hotels here.